 Hearing this I felt extremely relieved of the pressure I was placing upon myself to have a perfect, Pinterest-worthy classroom (although admittedly there was no Pinterest back then!).

-Using one of our many Classroom Theme Packs will give your room an instant boost, saving you heaps of time.
+Using one of our many Classroom Theme Packs will give your room an instant boost, saving you plenty of time.

 Beg, Borrow and Steal Your Way to an Awesome Classroom Setup!

-You may have been allocated funds to purchase equipment.
-If you haven’t, have a chat with your admin team to see if they will release some money for you to purchase needed items.
+You may have been allocated funds to purchase equipment (no, really, it happens sometimes).
+Chat with your administrators to see if they will release some money for you to purchase needed items.
 In my case, the school had a classroom resource fee for each child and each teacher used this money for classroom purchases.

-Visit the library, resource room, other classrooms, the sports shed, the office — anywhere in the school that you may be able to borrow resources from for your classroom setup.
-Physically going to these places will give you heaps of ideas on what you need, and what you can save money on by borrowing.
+Visit the library, resource room, other classrooms, the office — anywhere in the school that you may be able to borrow resources from for your classroom setup.
+Physically going to these places will give you ideas on what you need, and what you can save money on by borrowing.
 It’s a great opportunity to get to know your new colleagues, too.
 Mostly, school staff are a caring bunch, and they’ll be all too happy to help where they can.

 Make it Feel Warm

 How often have you heard house-hunters on one of those HGTV shows describe the feeling of finding the right place by saying “It just feels like home”?

 Having the students’ names visible in the room is a great way to make them feel at home.
 Regardless of their age, they’ll love seeing a little piece of their identity already incorporated into your classroom.
-We have heaps of lovely door displays, birthday charts and group organization resources available.
+To make it happen, try these door displays, birthday charts, and group organization resources.
 Either download them as part of a classroom theme pack for a coordinated look, or pick and choose for an eclectic fun vibe.

 Some things about your new classroom will inevitably be inflexible, like the location of the whiteboard and the phone.
-Use their locations as clues as to how the last teacher had his or her room configured.
+Use their locations as clues as to how the last teacher had their room configured.

-If you have a neighboring classroom with adjoining doors, take a look to see where the teacher has placed his or her desk, student desks, noticeboards, display boards and laptop table.
-If it’s working for someone else, why not give it a go yourself?
+If you have a neighboring classroom with adjoining doors, take a look to see where the teacher has placed their desk, student desks, noticeboards, display boards, and technology.
+If it’s working for someone else, why not give it a try yourself?
 You can always tweak things to suit your needs throughout the year.

 Don’t clutter up your desk with lots of gear.
 It will become very full, very quickly.
-At minimum, you’ll need a pen canister, an in-tray, stationery storage and space for your laptop and diary.
-I always loved having my desk facing the door, close to a wall with a book shelf within arms reach.
+At a minimum, you’ll need a pen holder, a paper tray, stationery storage, and space for your laptop and planner.
+I always loved having my desk facing the door, close to a wall with a bookshelf within arm’s reach.
 You end up with so many folders of resources that you’ll need quick access to, having them close by will save you a lot of time and energy.